Senegal national football team: 1990s and 2000s

 In the 1990 Africa Cup of Nations, Senegal finished fourth; they hosted the 1992 tournament, where after finishing second in their group, they were eliminated by Cameroon in the quarterfinals.

-Senegal lost the 2002 final on a penalty shootout after drawing 0–0 with Cameroon.
+Senegal lost the 2002 final on a penalty shoot-out after drawing 0–0 with Cameroon.
 Later that year, Senegal made their debut appearance at the World Cup.
 After defeating defending world champions France in their opening game, they drew with Denmark and Uruguay to progress from the group stage, then beat Sweden in extra time in the round of 16 to reach the quarter-finals, one of only four African teams to do so (alongside Cameroon in 1990, Ghana in 2010 and Morocco in 2022).
 There, they lost to Turkey in extra time.

 Senegal qualified for the 2008 Africa Cup of Nations, but finished third in their group with two points.
 They failed to make the 2010 FIFA World Cup in South Africa, the first World Cup to be held in Africa.